HomeBlogPoolFiberglass vs. Concrete Pools: Discovering the Pros and Cons

 Read on for our comparison and find out which pool type best suits your backyard.

-What is a Fiberglass Pool?
+What Is a Fiberglass Pool?

 A fiberglass pool is a one-piece swimming pool made from fiberglass-reinforced plastic that is molded into a specific shape and size in a factory before being delivered to your home.